Poppy Build Guide by FinalFan

 Review time:

-Devastating Blow does 8% of the enemy's max health plus .6x AP and 20-100 dmg.
+Q Devastating Blow does 8% of the enemy's max health plus .6x AP and 20-100 dmg.
 It has a FLAT mana cost of 55 and 8-4 sec cooldown.
 You will be using this a LOT.
 However, the damage doesn't level up well compared to E -- there is a damage cap on the 8% that increases, but you can level it up at a pretty leisurely pace and still be fine for 90% of champs, so you'll mostly invest points for the cooldown.

-If you are going solo top, you may want to max this first, since it will help you harass the enemy, or make them regret harassing you, and also help clean up minions (especially if you're under your tower).
+If you are going solo top, you are likely to want to max this first, since it will help you harass the enemy, or make them regret harassing you, and also help clean up minions (especially if you're under your tower).
 If you are doing hit-and-run harass only, level two or three will be fine; but if you're sticking around long enough for cooldowns to matter (or getting opportunities to whack them that often), max it.

 Level 1 cap: 75 or 8% of 937